Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/how-the-internet-works/_index.md

 #### Document distribution

-- Reducing cost and improving timeliness of distributed information
+- Reducing cost and improving the timeliness of distributed information
 - Exchange large volumes of data using Electronic Data Interchange (EDI)
 - Provide a secure medium for the distribution of confidential information

 #### Inter-company communication

-- Share product catalogs exclusively with trade partners
+- Share product catalogues exclusively with trade partners
 - Database access

 #### Provide interactive services

-- Conduct company wide surveys
+- Conduct company-wide surveys
 - Develop and use training programs
 - Manage customer support portal